- Season & Tickets

 Joan has served as president of the American Alliance for Theatre and Education and on numerous national and regional boards, think tanks and advisory committees.
 She is author of Theatre Arts Discoveries, the five-part series Theatre Arts Adventures and her newly released book, Signs of Change: New Directions in Theatre Education - Revised and Amplified edition published by Intellect.

 Joan has been honored nationally by the American Alliance for Theatre and Education.
 In addition to Presidential Citations, she received the Creative Drama for Human Awareness Award, the Barbara Salisbury Wills Alliance Award, for her service to the field, and the 2012 Campton Bell Lifetime Achievement Award.
+In 2014, Professor Lazarus was named one of the "Texas Ten" by The University of Texas at Austin Alumni Association, Texas Exes.
+This recognition honors the best and most inspiring professors to ever teach at the univeristy.

 Drama and Theatre for Youth and Communities